Probabilistic Domain Adaptation for Biomedical Image Segmentation: Results

 \subsection{Domain Adaptation Results}

 We perform comprehensive experiments for cell segmentation in livecell microscopy.
-We use data from LiveCELL \cite{edlund2021livecell}, which contains 5,000 images with cell instance labels for 8 different cell lines.
+We use data from LIVECell \cite{livecell}, which contains 5,000 images with cell instance labels for 8 different cell lines.
 We transform the instance labels to binary masks for semantic segmentation, treat each cell line as a different domain and evaluate the segmentation quality for all source target pairs.
-In Tab. ~\ref{tab1} the averaged dice scores for each source domain applied to the 7 corresponding target domains are given.
+In Tab.~\ref{tab1} the averaged dice scores for each source domain applied to the 7 corresponding target domains are given.
 We evaluate four of our approaches ($MT_s^m, MT_s, FM_j^m, FM_j$), a \textit{separate} and a \textit{joint} adaptation strategy, with and without masking.
-For the $MT$ approaches we use blurring and additive noise as augmentations, and for $FM$ stronger blurring, noise as and contrast shifts as strong augmentations.
-We compare to the following baselines: UNet ($UNet$), PUNet ($PUNet$) and the method from \cite{edlund2021livecell} (LiveCELL) are trained on source and applied directly to the target, $PUNet_{trg}$ is a simpler adaptation strategy that uses pseudo-labels predicted by the source PUNet for training from scratch, $PUNet_{trg}^m$ additionally uses masking.
-More results can be found in App.~\ref{app_livecell_results}.
+For the $MT$ approaches we use blurring and additive noise as augmentations, and for $FM$ stronger blurring, noise and contrast shifts as strong augmentations.
+We compare to the following baseline methods: $UNet$, $PUNet$, and a proposal-based segmentation method from \cite{livecell} (LIVECell), which were trained on the respective source domain and applied to the target domain without any adaptation.
+In addition, we also use two simple domain adaptation strategies: $PUNet_{trg}$ uses the pseudo-labels predicted by the source PUNet for training a new model (with randomly initialized weights), $PUNet_{trg}^m$ is a similar approach that uses the consensus response for masking during training.

 We see that some adaptation tasks (A172, BT474, SHSY5Y, SKOV3) are easy and all methods perform similar.
 For the more difficult tasks (BV2, Huh7, SkBr3) the self-training approaches, in particular $FM_j$ and $FM_j^m$, significantly improve the results.
 We see a clear advantage of masking for $MT$, but no significant effect on $PUNet_{trg}$ and $FM_j$.
-Qualitative results are shown in Fig.~\ref{fig_livecell}.
+Qualitative results are shown in Fig.~\ref{fig:da-livecell}.

-We demonstrate the potential of our approach for EM mitochondria segmentation, using \textit{MitoEM} \cite{wei2020mitoem} as source dataset.
-It contains two large volumes with instance labels that we binarize for semantic segmentation.
-We use the datasets from \textit{Lucchi} \cite{lucchi2012structured} and \textit{VNC} \cite{gerhard2013segmented} as targets and address 2d segmentation.
-Tab. ~\ref{tab2} shows the results.
-We only use the $MT_s$ approaches since joint training would take long due to the large source data.
-We include $UNet$ and $PUNet$ trained on \textit{MitoEM}.
-Our methods significantly improve results, in particular $MT_s^w$.